 The next two hours I spent wandering around.
 Trying out every little pathway I could find, trying to imagine what this place had looked like in its glory days.

-There were a few other visitors as well, but not as much as the Abbey of Villers-la-Ville deserves.
+There were a few other visitors, but not as many as the Abbaye de Villers deserves.
 This really is a magnificent structure and an interesting place not only for adults but for kids as well.